sibmip/gateway-documentation/GetStarted/Setup-development-environment.md

 `Engine -> Gateway -> Frontend`

-If your are using `local` type in the Gateway you don't need to start the engine.
+If you are using `local` type in the Gateway you don't need to start the engine.